pierre-vigier/Perl6-Math-Matrix/README.md

 ### is-symmetric

-Is True if every cell with coordinates x y has same value as the cell on y x.
+True if every cell with coordinates x y has same value as the cell on y x.
 In other words: $matrix and $matrix.transposed (alias T) are the same.

     Example:    1 2 3
                 2 5 4